teoPalomino/budget-lens-backend/README.md

  Run the following steps: <br>

- 1. Inside the project root, where you can find the _requirements.txt_ file, run the command `pipenv shell` run the following commands to create a new virtual environment:
+ 1. Inside the project root, where you can find the _requirements.txt_ file, run the following commands to create a new virtual environment:
+      For Windows:
       ```
       virtualenv budget-lens-venv
       source budget-lens-venv/Scripts/activate     # Activate the virtual environment
+      ```
+      For Mac:
+      ```
+      virtualenv budget-lens-venv
+      source budget-lens-venv/bin/activate     # Activate the virtual environment
       ```
  2. Run the command `pip install -r requirements.txt` to install all python packages and dependencies located in the _requirements.txt_ file.
  3. Search for _psql_ and open the application (it is the terminal app for running PostgreSQL commands).